ABergman7/ABergman7.github.io/HW3/Index.md

 ```

+## .gitignore

+ Since there are quite a bit of things popping up while working with visual studios, we were tasked with making a .gitignore.
+That way we could see the actual code that we were working on during our commits, rather than all of the adjustments and compilations from visual studios.

 ## Installing Visual Studios

 I took the liberty of not only installing the .NET desktop development workload but as well as some of the other workloads that I think I will need for web development later on.
 For example, the Node.js development.

 ## The Java Program

- I used the Eclipse IDE that I already had for Java programming from previous classes.
+ I used the Eclipse IDE that I already had from Java programming in previous classes.
 I ran the program, however, from the command line since I am a bit more comfortable with compiling and running programs from there.
 Here is an example of the Java code executing:

  ![Picture](Pictures/JavaExe.PNG)

-## .gitignore

- Since there are quite a bit of things popping while working with visual studios, we were tasked with making a .gitignore.
-That way we could see the actual code that we were working during our commits, rather than all of the adjustments and compilations from visual studios.

 ## Translating

  It's important to note that before I started I went and took a look at the [Naming Guidlines](https://docs.microsoft.com/en-us/dotnet/standard/design-guidelines/naming-guidelines) and the [Code Conventions](https://docs.microsoft.com/en-us/dotnet/csharp/programming-guide/inside-a-program/coding-conventions) prior to translating.

- After reviewing the code I began to hammer out the Node class.
-Below is the java code and the translation to C#.
+ After reviewing the code, I began to hammer out the Node class.
+Below is the Java code of the Node class and the translation to C#.

 ### Java:
  ```java